Gov. Newsom Addresses Economic Concerns, Unveils $120 Million Jobs Plan

 “You know, some people talk about this economy is booming, inflation is cooling, lowest unemployment in our lifetimes,” Newsom said.
 “All that may be true, but people don’t feel that way.”

-He said some believe “the economy is not supportive.
-They feel like the economy is not nourishing.”
+He said that some believe “the economy is not supportive“ and that they ”feel like the economy is not nourishing.”

 The governor made the remarks in Fresno County in the Central Valley during a press conference to announce a California Jobs First Economic Blueprint that will include hundreds of millions of dollars in grants for apprenticeship and career training programs.

-According to a statement from the governor’s office, full details of the plan, which aims to spur “economic growth, innovation, and access to good-paying jobs,” are set for release in early 2025.
+According to a statement from the governor’s office, full details of the plan, which aims to spur “economic growth, innovation, and access to good-paying jobs,” are set to be released in early 2025.

-Over the next three years, $120 million in grants are expected to fund job creation projects across the state’s 13 economic regions.
+Over the next three years, grants totaling $120 million are expected to fund job creation projects across the state’s 13 economic regions.

 Grants will be focused on strengthening industries and accelerating growth through capital and infrastructure investment, according to the governor’s statement.